cmwen/private-chat-hub-v3/README.md

 ## Platform

-Android (primary) — Material Design 3, dark/light themes, accessibility-first.
+Android, macOS, and Windows — adaptive Material Design 3 UI with compact mobile navigation and a persistent desktop sidebar on wider layouts.

 ## Documentation